 WordPress Editorial Scheduling Plugins

-(Edit Flow – Plugin for WordPress)
+(Edit Flow – WordPress editorial plugin)

-Key features of this plugin include:
+Key features of the plugin include:

 - Calendar – A month-by-month view of your content.